-You may be wondering if fuel additives are effective and if they work as well as advertisements claim.
+You may be wondering if fuel additives are a good option for your vehicle.
 After all, the Environmental Protection Agency (EPA) requires that all fuel sold in the U.S. contain a minimum amount of deposit-control additives to prevent a dangerous buildup in car systems.
 Isn't that enough?
 Well, it depends.
-There are benefits to using fuel additives (read on to find out what they are).
-But it’s important to choose the right additive and to have realistic expectations.
-Here are a few things to consider.
+There are benefits to using fuel additives, depending on your vehicle’s specific needs.
+Read on to learn how to choose the right type.

 Types of fuel additives

-The bottom line is it's all about finding the right additive for your vehicle's needs, and then use it according to directions.
+The bottom line is it's all about finding the right additive for your vehicle's needs and then using it according to the directions.
 Using an additive correctly can keep your engine working well and prevent costly repairs.

 What do you think?
 Is there an additive you've found helpful?
 Share your thoughts with other vehicle owners.